Bike and Pedestrian Safety Education, iCan Bike Camp

 iCan Shine Bike Camp for Individuals with Disabilities

+THE 2020 ICAN BIKE CAMP HAS BEEN CANCELLED FOR 2020.
 Takoma Park Safe Routes to School has hosted the iCan Bike Camp, for five years .
-News about the 2020 camp will be released when available.
-Check icanshine.org for additional information.
+Check icanshine.org for other camps nearby this summer.

 The camp is designed to teach individuals with disabilities how to ride a conventional bike and become lifelong independent riders!
 The camp is open to 30 Maryland residents between 8 and 14 years of age who can attend the camp for free.